whorfian/whorf/README.md

 ```

 ---
-This version of whorf takes advantage of row stagger and angle mod to keep the keys closer on `y` index.
+This version of whorf takes advantage of row stagger and angle mod (hitting qwerty zxc with ring, middle, index) to keep the keys closer on `y` index.
 The heatmap for the `t` index is also more concentrated and a better handshape for what qwerty users are used to.
 This hand shape keeps the right index low most of the time, which will feel normal if you've used qwerty for a long time.
 Rolls like `nd` are a row jump but feel fine on row stagger.
 Even issues like `bl` feel more comfortable on this because of stagger.
 This version also makes `cy` easier to alt finger.
 A benefit of the flip is also that `eu/ue` and `ao/oa` are easier to alt, but `rl/lr` is difficult (for me) to alt.
 ```
 wharf
 . u o c f  q k n l ,